xsdk-project/MathPackagesTraining2024/_lessons/krylov_amg_hypre/lesson.md

 ```
 mpirun -np 1 ./ij_gpu -amgpcg -27pt -gn 100 100 100
 ```
-{% include qanda question='What speedup do we observe now?' answer='We now observe a speedup of about 11, which is much higher than the speedup 4 we got for the Laplace problem with a 7-point stencil.' %}
+{% include qanda question='What speedup do we observe now?' answer='We now observe a speedup of about 3.5, which is higher than the speedup 2 we got for the Laplace problem with a 7-point stencil.' %}

 Where is the cross-over point for this problem?
-Hint: Try -gn 25 25 25.
-Note that it is much lower than for the Laplace problem.
+Hint: Try -gn 62 62 62.
+Note that it is lower than for the Laplace problem.

 ### Additional Exercises